 The Charterhouse of Santa Maria degli Angeli

 Like many works of Michelangelo’s in Rome, this cloister was actually built after his death.
-Using his design, construction of one of the largest cloisters in Italy began in 1565 and the upper floors weren’t finished until 1676.
+Using his design, the construction of one of the largest cloisters in Italy began in 1565, and the upper floors weren’t finished until 1676.

-Your eyes will immediately be drawn to the statues of colossal animal heads in the cloister, but the centre is marked by a rather more elegant dolphin fountain.
-You can see the centuries old ‘Cypress of Michelangelo’ among the cypresses that surround the fountain.
+Your eyes will immediately be drawn to the statues of colossal animal heads in the cloister, but the center is marked by a rather more elegant dolphin fountain.
+You can see the centuries-old ‘Cypress of Michelangelo’ among the cypresses that surround the fountain.
 One of the most interesting sights in the cloister is located near the entrance; the trompe-l’oeil door by Filippo Balbi (1885), depicting the Carthusian monk Fercoldo – the father of Pope Clement IV.

 Museum of Written Communication

 The Baths of Diocletian are located on Viale Enrico de Nicola, 78, 00185, close to Termini train station.
-It is centrally located, and in walking distance from Rome’s most famous sites – the Trevi Fountain is 20 minutes away on foot.
+It is centrally located, and within walking distance of Rome’s most famous sites – the Trevi Fountain is 20 minutes away on foot.